Don’t miss out on the latest CyclingTips updates.

 In particular, Kerin warns that cleaning fluids will quickly get contaminated in ultrasonic cleaners, so it won’t be possible to get a sterile finish.

 “It is like trying to get clean glassware out of filthy sink water,” he said.
-“I use mineral turpentine for the first cleaning part; it does a great cleaning job and is cheap to buy.
-Once the chain is coming out clean in the turps, I’ll do a couple of agitated rinses with methylated spirits (denatured alcohol).”
+“I use mineral turpentine (aka white spirit (UK) or mineral spirits (USA/Canada) for the first cleaning part; it does a great cleaning job and is cheap to buy.
+Once the chain is coming out clean in that, I’ll do a couple of agitated rinses with methylated spirits (denatured alcohol).”

 Kerin reserves an ultrasonic cleaner only for the final cleaning stage, and then follows it with a rinse in methylated spirits.
 Other methods and chemicals will work, he says, but it’s hard to beat this once you price it up.
 Whatever chemical you use, be sure to dispose of it responsibly.
 (The methods vary depending on where you live, but many councils commonly offer quarterly chemical collections.
 If in doubt, call your local council.)

 Got a brand new chain?
 Both Kerin and Jason Smith (formerly of Friction Facts, now with CeramicSpeed) believe new chains should be stripped of the packaging grease prior to using your preferred lube.
-The packaging grease is certainly fine to use, and is often reasonably durable, but it isn’t great from an efficiency point of view.
+The packaging grease is fine to use, and is often reasonably durable, but it isn’t great from an efficiency point of view or preventing grit from being pulled into the chain.
 Likewise, many of the better chain lubes won’t mix or adhere well with the factory grease.

 Chain maintenance all starts with proper chain lube selection and use.
 If you prevent the chain from getting overly gritty and greasy in the first place, you’ll rarely need to give it a thorough clean.
 Using a lube that attracts little grit, and then keeping it clean, can help you get as much as 15,000km from a chain before it needs to be replaced, not the more common 3,000km most people see.
 And as a bonus, this increased lifespan also comes with reduced friction and greater operating efficiency.